 Breaking the Sugar Addiction

 To break your sugar addiction, eliminate foods with added refined sugar and reduce intake of other refined carbohydrates.
 Increase intake of foods with good quality animal or dairy fat, preferably from pastured animals, and add probiotic foods.
 Also, try coconut oil.
 And be sure to eat a variety of foods to get good nutrition.
-If you have Excel, try out my dietary nutrition calculator.
-Dropping sugar may seem difficult the first few days, but after a week of abstinence from refined sugar and with intake of more good fat, probiotics, and nutrients, you should lose any cravings for sweets.
+If you have Excel or Open Office, try out my dietary nutrition calculator.
+Dropping sugar may seem difficult the first few weeks, but after a few months of abstinence from refined sugar and with intake of more good fat, probiotics, and nutrients, you should lose any cravings for sweets.
 If you still have difficulty, another tool to try is the Emotional Freedom Technique (EFT), a type of accupressure that employs tapping instead of the needles used in accupuncture.
 Once you have broken your addiction, you can still allow occasional sugary foods, but not very often or you run the risk of becoming addicted once again.
 You may also find that sugary foods that used to be "treats" no longer taste as good - they're too sweet!

 If a food does not taste good without adding sugar to it, then either learn to like it without the sugar, or find other foods that you like that don't have added sugar.
 You may find as you lose your sugar addiction that many foods that formerly did not taste sweet enough now taste good.
 Sour and tart foods may become more appealing.
 You may even develop a new appreciation for all of the wonderful flavors in nature!